 - 5.6 Five other documents are in preparation to accompany the Neighbourhood Plan.
-We are required to produce a:
+They are as follows:

-- Consultation Statement
+- Consultation Statement v4.1

-- Basic Conditions Statement
+- Basic Conditions Statement v4.1

-- Design Statement
+- Design Statement v4.1

-- Strategic Environmental Assessment
+- Strategic Environmental Assessment dated 22 Sep 2022

-- Local Evidence Report
+- Local Evidence Report v4.1

-- 5.7 The Neighbourhood Plan is subject to testing as it is developed to help determine its positive or negative impact on the social, environmental and economic character of the
+- 5.7 The Neighbourhood Plan is subject to testing as it is developed to help determine its positive or negative impact on the social, environmental and economic character of the neighbourhood area.

-6 See full report at https://parish.middevon.gov.uk/media/123258/local-evidence-report-draft-291114.pdf neighbourhood area.
 A screening opinion was obtained from MDDC in November 2018.
 With the allocation of development sites, the Plan was assessed as having "significant environmental effects".
 This has been done through a Strategic Environmental Assessment (SEA), which will accompany later versions of the Neighbourhood Plan.
 As a consequence, an environmental report must be prepared in accordance with paragraphs (2) and (3) of regulation 12 of the Environmental Assessment of Plans and Programmes Regulations 2004.